eshibusawa/CuPy-CUDA/README.md

 This repository provides a series of Jupyter notebooks designed to help you get started with CUDA programming using CuPy.
 Each notebook progressively introduces core CUDA concepts and demonstrates their practical application with CuPy's intuitive interface.

-## Before you begin:
+## Before Starting:
-Before working through the notebooks, we recommend reviewing the following supplemental materials if you are unfamiliar with CUDA and parallel computation patterns itself:
+Before working through the notebooks, reviewing the following supplemental materials is recommended if one is unfamiliar with CUDA and parallel computation patterns:

 * [Supplement: Introduction to CUDA Programming and GPU Architecture](./00_cuda_programming_and_gpu_architecture.md) (Offers a comprehensive explanation of GPU and CPU architectural differences, the CUDA programming model—including grids, blocks, threads, and warps—and the GPU memory hierarchy, providing essential context for understanding and optimizing practical CUDA applications.)